rbckman/tarina/docs/INSTRUCTIONS.md

 TARINA BUILD INSTUCTIONS
 =========================

-Build instructions for the lazy filmmaker camera.
+Build instructions for the lazy filmmakers.

 [Buy the parts](#buy-the-parts)